2023 Most Popular History Bachelor's Degree Schools in Georgia

 The average amount in student loans that history majors at UGA take out while working on their Bachelor's Degree is $20,410.

-Out of the 43 schools in Georgia that were part of this year’s ranking, University of North Georgia landed the # 2 spot on the list.
-Located in the distant town of Dahlonega, UNG is a public school with a large student population.
+A rank of #2 on this year’s list means University of North Georgia is a great place for history students working on their bachelor’s degree.
+Located in the distant town of Dahlonega, UNG is a public college with a large student population.

 Of the 55 students majoring in history at UNG, 62% are male and 38% are female.